kevinvenson/HyperledgerFabric/README.md

 	Key			Value (sample)

-	invoiceNumber		INVxxx
+	invoiceNumber:		INVxxx
-	repaid			yes
+	repaid:			yes
-	repaymentAmount		51000 (this must be greater than the paidAmount)
+	repaymentAmount:	51000 (this must be greater than the paidAmount)

 8. After inputting these keys, press SEND.
 Go back to port 3000 and click SEND to check if it worked.